 Our curriculum is inclusive and our RSHE is accessible for all students.
-For those pupils with special educational needs or specific learning difficulties, the Junior and Senior schools have well-established Learning Support departments, led by the section SENCOs.
-Further details of this provision can be found in our Special Educational Needs and Disability (SEND) Policy.
+For those pupils with special educational needs or specific learning difficulties, the school has a well-established Learning Support department, led by the Further details of this provision can be found in our Special Educational Needs and Disability (SEND) Policy.